pretix/pretix-docs/docs/guides/widget.md

 ## Styling

-If you want, you can customize the appearance of the widget to fit your website with CSS.
-If you inspect the rendered HTML of the widget with your browser's developer tools, you will see that nearly every element has a custom class and all classes are prefixed with `pretix-widget`.
-You can override the styles as much as you want to and if you want to go all custom, you don't even need to use the stylesheet provided by us at all.
+You can use CSS to customize the appearance of the widget to match your website.
+If you use your browser's developer tools to inspect the rendered HTML of the widget, you will see that nearly every element has a custom class and all classes are prefixed with `pretix-widget`.
+You can override the styles or use your own custom stylesheet.

 ## SSL

-Since buying a ticket normally involves entering sensitive data, we strongly suggest that you use SSL/HTTPS for the page that includes the widget.
-Initiatives like [Let's Encrypt](https://letsencrypt.org/) allow you to obtain a SSL certificate free of charge.
+Buying a ticket usually involves entering sensitive data.
+Thus, we strongly suggest that you use SSL/HTTPS for the page that includes the widget.

-All data transferred to pretix will be made over SSL, even if using the widget on a non-SSL site.
-However, without using SSL for your site, a man-in-the-middle attacker could potentially alter the widget in dangerous ways.
-Moreover, using SSL is becoming standard practice and your customers might want expect see the secure lock icon in their browser granted to SSL-enabled web pages.
+Initiatives such as [Let's Encrypt](https://letsencrypt.org/) allow you to obtain a SSL certificate free of charge.

+pretix will use SSL for all data transferred from the widget even if the widget is included on a non-SSL site.
+However, if you are not using SSL for your site, it is possible for a man-in-the-middle attacker to make malicious changes to the widget.
+Using SSL for data transfers is a standard practice now.
+Your customers might not trust your website if their browser does not display the secure lock icon :fa3-lock: while they are using it.

-By default, the checkout process will open in a new tab in your customer's browsers if you don't use SSL for your website.
-If you confident to have a good reason for not using SSL, you can override this behavior with the `skip-ssl-check` attribute:
+If your website does not use SSL, the checkout process will open in a new tab in your customer's browsers.
+If you are confident to have a good reason for not using SSL, you can override this behavior with the `skip-ssl-check` attribute:

     <pretix-widget event="https://pretix.eu/demo/democon/" skip-ssl-check></pretix-widget>

+!!!
+Note
+    The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon`.
+    If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.

 ## Always open a new tab

+By default, the checkout process will open in a new tab on devices with smaller screens.
 If you want the checkout process to always open a new tab regardless of screen size, you can pass the `disable-iframe` attribute:

     <pretix-widget event="https://pretix.eu/demo/democon/" disable-iframe></pretix-widget>

-## Always show event’s info
+## Always show events info

+By default, the widget will only display event info such as title, location, and front page text if it is linked to an event series.
-If you want the widget to show the event’s info such as title, location and frontpage text, you can pass the optional `display-event-info` attribute with either a value of `"false"`, `"true"` or `"auto"` – the latter being the default if the attribute is not present at all.
+You can pass the optional `display-event-info` attribute with either a value of `"false"`, `"true"` or `"auto"` – the latter being the default if the attribute is not present at all.

 Note that any other value than `"false"` or `"auto"` means `"true"`: